 Looking for evidence-based tools to manage anxiety?
-Here are four excellent self-help books based on the principles of cognitive behavior therapy.
+Here are five self-help books based on the principles of cognitive behavioral therapy.

 Coping with Anxiety

 Coping with Anxiety by Edmund Bourne, PhD, and Lorna Garano offers a wonderful collection of tools to reduce anxiety.
 For each strategy, the authors present a clear, user-friendly rationale based on research and clinical practice.
 Although the book offers a balanced consideration of both medical and psychosocial treatments, the primary focus is psychosocial.
 Little time is spent on case examples, which I find refreshing when I’m looking quickly for practical ideas.

 Each of the ten chapters covers techniques to address somatic, cognitive, or behavioral aspects of anxiety.
 Throughout, the guidelines are to-the-point, easy to follow, and effective.
 Although the relaxation and cognitive strategies are similar to those found in other books, Coping with Anxiety also emphasizes the value of aerobic exercise, nutrition, supplements, sleep, and downtime.

 The new edition also goes beyond the tried-and-true cognitive behavioral methods and acknowledges recent research on acceptance-based therapies, the use of apps for music and relaxation scripts, and imagery exposure.
 If you’re looking for a multi-modal system for controlling symptoms, this should absolutely be near the top of your list of self-help books.
 To order from Amazon, click here.